SzymonRojek/to-do-list-react/README.md

 ## 🎥  Preview site :arrow_right: [clickHere](https://szymonrojek.github.io/to-do-list-react/)

 ## Description:
-This is a simple To-Do list application - this project was bootstrapped with **Create React App**., helps to organize our daily tasks.
+This is a simple To-Do list application, helps to organize our daily tasks.
 Use it to capture and organize tasks the moment they pop into your head.

 ## Technologies: